secfree/another-kafka-consumer/README.md

 ## Feature

 1. Get the latest offset
-1. Fetch the last N messages before the latest offset
+1. Fetch the last N(each partition) messages before the latest offset

 ## Usage